Necropolis

 • Necropolis armies have many units with abilities to weaken their opponents.
 This may give them an advantage over an equal or even a stronger opponent.

-• Necropolis is one of the most powerful towns.
+• Necropolis is considered one of the most powerful towns.
 It has very strong 4th and 6th level creatures, as well as mighty shooters.
 Vampire Lords and Dread Knights are among the strongest in their respective levels, and while having Power Liches in an army consisting of living creatures may have problematic because of the death cloud attack, in the army of undead it is an advantage.
-Skeletons are around average rank of 1st level creatures, but due to Necromancy secondary skill, their numbers can be signifcantly greater than other 1st level creatures.
+Skeletons are around average rank of 1st level creatures, but due to Necromancy secondary skill, their numbers can be significantly greater than other 1st level creatures.
 The downside is, that Walking Deads, Wights, and Bone Dragons are all among the weakest creatures of their respective levels.
 In fact, Bone Dragon is perhaps the weakest 7th level creature.

 • Necropolis has excellent magic capabilities.
 It can build level 5th Mage Guild and has few special spells like Animate Dead and Death Ripple to support the armies.
 Also, undead hordes are immune to mind spells, which greatest advantage is that they cannot be blinded or "berserked".
 In addition, undead do not suffer from negative morale (nor do they benefit from positive).
 This makes the Spirit of Oppression a useful tool for Necropolis armies.